 Design a logic circuit that outputs a logic high signal whenever the temperature is greater than 62.5 degrees but less than 72.5 degrees.
 Use K-maps to define the circuit, then create and simulate a Verilog description (you will need to create a test bench), and then program the Blackboard with your circuit.
 On the Blackboard, use the eight slide switches to emulate the thermometer output, and an LED to indicate when the temperature is within the desired range.

-Hint: You can make an excel spreadsheet with 0-255 in one column, scaled numbers in the next column (by multiplying the first column by 100/254, and rounding to 1 digit after the decimal point), and binary numbers in the third column (by using excel’s DEC2BIN function on the first column of decimal numbers).
+Hint: You can make an excel spreadsheet with 0-255 in one column, scaled numbers in the next column (by multiplying the first column by 100/255, and binary numbers in the third column using excel’s DEC2BIN() function on the first column of decimal numbers).
 Then you can identify the numbers in the required range, and devise a circuit to detect only those numbers.
+How can you reduce the number of inputs into your K-map?

-Example: Binary 10110000 would convert to 68.75 degrees (68.8 degrees after rounding), which is within the desired range, and so would cause the output signal to run high.
+Example: Binary 10110000 would convert to 68.75 degrees, which is within the desired range, and so would cause the output signal to run high.

 1. Design an odd number detector (and an even number detector)